WebAssembly/spec/spectec/test-prose/TEST.md

 16. Let z be f_init.
 17. Push the activation of z to the stack.
 18. Let [(I32.CONST i_D)]* be $eval_expr(expr_D)*.
-19. Pop the activation of z from the stack.
+19. Pop the activation of _f from the stack.
 20. Push the activation of z to the stack.
 21. Let [(I32.CONST i_E)]* be $eval_expr(expr_E)*.
-22. Pop the activation of z from the stack.
+22. Pop the activation of _f from the stack.
 23. Push the activation of z to the stack.
 24. Let [val]* be $eval_expr(expr_G)*.
-25. Pop the activation of z from the stack.
+25. Pop the activation of _f from the stack.
 26. Let moduleinst be $allocmodule(module, externval*, val*).
 27. Let f be { LOCALS: []; MODULE: moduleinst; }.
 28. Perform $initelem(moduleinst, i_E*, moduleinst.FUNCS[x]**).